 There are numerous software development methodologies suited to building different types of software and applications.
 Picking up the correct methodology is crucial for delivering the project with the best results and within the specified timeframe.
 Thus, getting acquainted with popular software development methodologies along with their pros and cons is essential before embarking upon the software development journey.

-In this article, we will discuss the 3 most popular software development methodologies that will help you make a grounded decision on what methodology fits your project requirements.
+In this article, we will discuss the 3 most popular software development methodologies that will help you make a grounded decision on what methodology fits your business and functional requirements.

 Though less common these days, when your end product’s requirements are fixed yet time and money are variable, choose the waterfall method.

 ~ Patrick Rockwell

 Introduced by Dr. Winston W. Royce in a paper published in 1970, the Waterfall Methodology is a sequential, linear software development process of project management.

 The Waterfall Approach focuses on the logical progression of all the steps that are involved in the software development life cycle (SDLC).
 The structure of phases it follows is simple—each phase cascades down to the next level of development.
 In short, it is not one big Niagara Falls, rather it is a series of cascading waterfalls in which the pools (phases of development) do not overlap.

 A Waterfall Model passes through several individual phases, which amalgamate to result in the desired product.
 The stages are explained briefly with an example to better understand the core of the Waterfall model.